-These trends indicate that Kubernetes (K8s) and cloud platforms alone did not solve the problems of large legacy monoliths that cannot be easily lifted and shifted.
-In these cases, application modernization will require refactoring or rearchitecting, which takes more effort..
+The ongoing focus on modernization indicates that Kubernetes (K8s) and cloud platforms alone have not solved the problems of large legacy monoliths that cannot be easily lifted and shifted.
+In these cases, application modernization will require refactoring or rearchitecting.

 Application Modernization Trends and the Legacy Dilemma